igor-tomov/ui-platform-test-app/docs/configuration.md

 ## Overview
 Configuration provides you ability to customize your app with set of attributes.
 These attributes contain information required by application and used across program code.

 The whole structure of config data is defined in a base configuration file.
-In addition, your app can be configured by specifying [environment variables](#setting-config-values-using-environment-variables) or [command-line arguments](#setting-config-values-using-cli-arguments), by changing the local or specific config files.
+In addition, your app can be configured by specifying [environment variables](#setting-config-values-using-environment-variables) or [command-line arguments](#setting-config-values-using-cli-arguments), by changing the local or specific config files, conventionally located in the `config/` folder of app projects.

 In terms of code perspective, work with configuration is encapsulated in [ConfigurationManagement](https://github.com/dynamic-talks/ui-platform-core/blob/master/lib/configuration-manager/modules/ConfigurationManager.js) class.
 It provides an interface for getting specific config data.
 Nested object data can be obtain with dot notation (.e.g `api.endpoint.baseUrl`).
 See [Accessing config in app](#accessing-config-in-app) for more details.